Lula registers for Brazil race from jail as thousands rally

-BRASILIA (Reuters) - Brazil’s Workers Party registered jailed former president Luiz Inacio Lula da Silva on Wednesday as its presidential candidate while he sat in prison serving a 12-year graft sentence expected to block his candidacy.
+BRASILIA (Reuters) - Brazil’s Workers Party registered jailed former President Luiz Inacio Lula da Silva on Wednesday as its presidential candidate while he sat in prison serving a 12-year graft sentence expected to block his candidacy.

 About 10,000 supporters marched to the country’s top electoral court in the capital Brasilia chanting “Free Lula” and “Lula for President” as they accompanied senior party members registering his candidacy hours before the deadline.